Recognised Auditor Requirements

 Existing Recognised Auditors may request the addition of a Responsible Individual by submitting a Notification of Appointment of Responsible Individual Form along with the applicable fee of £100.

-If you have any questions regarding Recognised Auditors, please contact a member of the Policy & Authorisations Division from the Contact details webpage.
+If you have any questions regarding Recognised Auditors, please contact a member of the Legal, Policy & Risk Division from the Contact details webpage.